wildcardcharacter/wildcardcharacter/README.md

 ---

-## 🟣 Exploring Haskell

-One of my current goals is to become more comfortable with **Haskell and functional programming**.

-Rather than learning only through theory, I'm using Haskell to build practical Linux software.

-**Zufallswerk** is one result of that approach.

-> Learn by building.
-Build by experimenting.

----

 ## 🙏 Contributors & Thanks

 Thanks to everyone who contributes to this project through code, ideas, testing, bug reports, and feedback.